ncatlab/nlab-content/pages/1847.md

 * special cases

-  * the [[Sorgenfrey line]] is a good example of a paracompact space that doesn\'t fit into other general classes of paracompact spaces (in particular, it is not metrisable, locally compact, or a manifold);
+  * the [[Sorgenfrey line]] is a good example of a paracompact space that doesn\'t fit into other general classes of paracompact spaces (in particular, it is not [[metrisable topological space|metrisable]], locally compact, or a manifold);

 * counterexamples